MatejKafka/Pog/app/Pog/_knowledge/issues.md

-# Interesting questions that I had to deal with when designing Pkg
+# Interesting questions that I had to deal with when designing Pog

 ## Single-manifest-per-version vs single-manifest-per-package